Be Sure To Be Thinking With the Right Head

 Dr. Jessica Germano-Fokin (Dr.J) is a Licensed Mental Health Practitioner that specializes in sexual health and relationships.
 She has several years experience in psychosexual research, education, therapy, and consulting.
 Her patients and clients often refer to her as the “Sex Doctor”.
 She’s been active on local radio shows and featured in local magazines.

 Dr.J’s passion is assisting individuals in areas including, but not limited to: loving yourself, dating, sexual and partner communication, relationship concerns, intimacy issues, gender identity, body image, self-esteem, anxiety and depression, sexual orientation, sexual trauma, sexual dysfunctions, sexual pleasures, and developing and maintaining a healthy relationship and healthy sexual lifestyle.
 Her motto is “Do YOU, For YOU and be your own S(HE) Boss: Strong•Happy•Empowered”.
 Stay tuned in, in touch, and turned on because you are well-deserving of embracing your sexual self and living a healthy and fulfilling sexual lifestyle.
-Work with Dr. J one-on-one in Sanity & Self’s Chat 1:1 or visit her online at https://www.doctorjg.com/
+Visit Dr, J online at https://www.doctorjg.com/